 A Criminal Background check, in accordance to ORC 3721.121, will need to be completed prior to the start of clinical.
 This can be done at your local, Sheriff's Office or Northwest State Community College.
-This is at the student expense.
+This is at the students' expense.
 Disqualifying offenses can be found in the Ohio Revised Code ORC-3701-13-05.
+If you have lived outside the state of Ohio any time during the last 4 (four) years, you will need both FBI and BCI.